 Delonghi troubleshooting

-For this reason, we have created specific troubleshooting guides for Nespresso and Dolce Gusto coffee pod machines, regardless of who manufactures the machine.
-Visit these guides if you have one of these coffee pod machines:
+To assist you with troubleshooting, we’ve created dedicated guides for Nespresso and Dolce Gusto coffee pod machines, regardless of the manufacturer.
+If you own one of these machines, please visit the respective guides:

 Coffee machines manufactured by Delonghi